CPPC

 CPPC Election Procedures

 The Board of Directors is available for all CPPC Members.
 There are 15 Directors, 6 of which are designated seat, 5 for Moving Carriers and 1 for Insurance.
 The 9 remaining At-Large seats are elected representatives that serve 3 year terms.
+At-Large directors shall be representatives from their own respective company or organization.
+For consideration for nomination, you must also have your own independent CPPC Membership in good standing.

 The Nominating Committee assigned by the Board puts forth the Candidates consisting of at least 1 CPPC Member for each seat available.
 A nominee can also be put forth in writing to the Office 7 days prior to Election but 5 seconds are required.

 Candidates – Anyone seeking a Board position must be a member in good standing for at least 1 year.
 They must have attended a workshop or convention in the previous 2 years.
-A resume’ or application must be completed and submitted to the Nominating Committee or Office for consideration at the time the party asks to be considered as a candidate.
+A resume’ or application must be completed and submitted to the Election Committee or Office for consideration at the time the party asks to be considered as a candidate.

 The Board of Directors is responsible for decisions that make the CPPC move forward.
 There are Board Meetings to attend prior and post every CPPC Event.
 Also, there may be a need for additional meetings throughout the year.